 Roasted Tomato and Basil Soup

-- 4 pounds tomatoes cut in half (deseeding is optional)
+- 4 pounds tomatoes cut into chunks (deseeding is optional)

 - 2 onions cut into chunks